-As seen in numbers by U.S. Customs and Border Protection, the year 2019 saw a spike in undocumented migrants apprehended at the Southern U.S. border, caused by arrivals from Central America.
-The fact that these migrants often travel in family units gave rise to the Trump-era policy.
-The pandemic year of 2020 put a sudden stop to migration movements, while 2021 border apprehensions hit an all-time high of 1.66 million, likely also because of catch-up effects.
-The inflow of undocumented immigrants from Central America again drove numbers up significantly, but immigration from Mexico has also increased again for the fourth year in a row - together creating another exceptional year at the Southern border.
+As seen in numbers by U.S. Customs and Border Protection, the fiscal year of 2019 saw a first spike in undocumented migrants apprehended at the Southern U.S. border, caused by arrivals from Central America.
+The fact that these migrants often travel in family units while fleeing from violence then gave rise to the infamous Trump-era policy of jailing undocumented immigrants while separating them from any children they might have been traveling with.
+Another Trump administration policy, dubbed Remain in Mexico, is in use until today - two years after Biden took office - after judges blocked its termination, negotiations with Mexico stretched and finally the dismantling of the program became another case for the courts.

+The pandemic year of 2020 put a temporary stop to migration movements, while 2021 and 2022 border apprehensions hit all-time highs of 1.66 million and 2.21 million, respectively.
+The inflow of undocumented immigrants from Central America and beyond again drove numbers up significantly in the last two fiscal years, but immigration from Mexico also increased for the fifth year in a row - together creating two more exceptional years at the Southern border.